9brada6/tabs-with-posts/tests/manual_testing.md

 ## Tabs

 1. The tab buttons text should not have space before/after the HTML tags, because text-decoration might be applied wrong.
+2. Test how each article block style works with show more posts button.

 ## CSS of Tabs